See also

 Nicholas leaves most of his property to his nephew Charles Hugh Harris Pitts, and some to his nephew Arthur Edward Seaton.His son Nicholas William Harris Pitts gets his great uncle's organ.

-According to his Great nephew Peter Pitts, Nicholas lost alot of money due to investment in Germany before the first world war.By the time the estate was sold and death duty paid there was little left.
+According to his great nephew Peter Pitts, Nicholas lost a lot of money due to investment in Germany before the First World War.By the time the estate was sold and death duty paid there was little left.

 Sources

-1"GRO".
+1Free BMD Marriage.
 Kingsbridge 5b 355.
 Cit.
 Date: "Apr-Jun 1857".

-2"Nick Heard". www.heardfamilyhistory.org.uk.
+2www.heardfamilyhistory.org.uk.
 This GEDCOM is predominantly the work of Nick Heard, but it incorporates the collaborated work of many other family historians.
 You are welcome to use the information herein but please acknowledge the source.
 Every effort has been made to ensure the data is accurate, but any use you make of it is entirely at your own risk. (c) Nick Heard 2009

-Text From Source: Name Age Occupation Where Born
+4Text From Source: Name Age Occupation Where Born

 Nicholas Pitts 40 Yeoman